cptanalatriste/aco-acs-tsp/README.md

 **This project depends on the Isula Framework**.
 You need to download and install the Isula Framework Project on your local Maven repository.
 Follow the instructions available in https://github.com/cptanalatriste/isula

 This project also depends on some components of our Ant System implementation.
-The `aco-tsp` project that contains them is available on this Github Repository: https://github.com/cptanalatriste/aco-tsp
+The `aco-tsp` project that contains them is available on this Github Repository: https://github.com/cptanalatriste/aco-tsp .
+Before executing this project, you need to download `aco-tsp` and add it to your Maven repository thorough `mvn install`.

 Keep in mind that several file and folder locations were configured on the `AcoAcsTspWithIsula.java` file.
 You need to set values according to your environment in order to avoid a `FileNotFoundException`.
 Once this is ready, you can launch this project by executing `mvn exec:java -Dexec.mainClass="tsp.acs.isula.sample.AcoAcsTspWithIsula"` from the project root folder.